josbeir/cakephp-docs-md/docs/3/en/development/configuration.md

 ## Inflection Configuration

-See the [inflection-configuration](#inflection-configuration) docs for more information.
+See the [Inflection Configuration](#inflection-configuration) docs for more information.

 ## Configure Class